Refuel Your Knowledge on Holiday Scammers

 Use common sense.

-Don’t forget, it’s YOUR money.
-Don’t feel bad about taking a couple extra minutes to make sure your transaction is legitimate.
-Try to avoid gas pumps that are out of sight of the clerk’s view, or use ATMs in areas that have good lighting with little traffic.
+Don’t forget; it’s YOUR money.
+Don’t feel bad about taking a couple of extra minutes to make sure your transaction is legitimate.
+Try to avoid gas pumps that are out of sight of the clerk’s view or use ATMs in areas that have good lighting with little traffic.
 When you can, pay for gas or complete your ATM transactions inside.
 There is a much less likelihood of your information being compromised when you are using a machine that is being consistently monitored.

-As if card fraud wasn’t already prevalent enough with online shopping (see our Avoid Holiday Identity Theft Blog), you can never be “too” cautious about protecting and spending your money.
-Just remember to use extra precaution this holiday season and to always take an extra look when using your credit or debit card on purchases.
+As if card fraud wasn’t already prevalent enough with online shopping, you can never be “too” cautious about protecting and spending your money.
+Just remember to use extra precautions this holiday season and to always take an extra look when using your Credit or Debit card on purchases.
 If you do fall victim to fraud, contact us immediately.
 We will ensure you receive a new card number to protect your assets and work to recover any funds that have been compromised.
 In the meantime, we’ll immediately issue you a temporary card so that you can continue making purchases while you wait for your new card.

-Apart from regularly tracking your statements and card activity through online banking, a huge line of defense against all types of fraud that’s available to you is the Card Control feature on our mobile app .
-Card Control allows you to turn your debit card on or off at any time with just a simple click or tap.
-To help prevent fraud, you can keep your card turned off, and then turn it back on when you need it to make a purchase.
-The Yolo Federal mobile app is available for download on both the Apple App Store and Google Play.
+Apart from regularly tracking your statements and card activity through Online Banking, a huge line of defense against all types of fraud that’s available to you is the Card Control feature on our Mobile App.
+Card Control allows you to turn your Debit or Credit Card on or off at any time with just a simple click or tap.
+To help prevent fraud, you can keep your card turned off and then turn it back on when you need it to make a purchase.
+The Yolo Federal Mobile App is available for download on both the Apple App Store and Google Play.